 My only complaint is $26 bucks per kid adds up quick especially when you have a big family.
 It might be hard to justify as the kids liked the building but not nearly as much as I did.

-Tip- The Empire State Building is part of the CityPass.
-Get more information on their discount services here.
+Tip- The Empire State Building is also part of the CityPass (see above).

 5. Rockefeller Center –